odysseu/rshinyapps-actions/README.md

-# shinyapps-actions
+# rshinyapps-actions

-Use this action to easily deploy your code to shinyapps.io.
+Use this action to deploy your code to [shinyapps.io](https://www.shinyapps.io/).

 ## Example usage:

-Go check out the existing [r-base dockerhub versions](https://hub.docker.com/_/r-base/tags) for the R version of your shiny app.
+Go check out the available [r-base dockerhub versions](https://hub.docker.com/_/r-base/tags) for the R version your shiny app will be running under.

 Full exemple for a `.github/workflows/deploy.yml`: